Updated March 15th, 2019.

 Where to Stay in Copacabana

 As Copacabana is as popular a holiday spot with locals as with international travellers, there is a range of budget options available.
-Accommodation is generally cheap but with no frills.
-Here are three of the best.
+Accommodation is generally cheap with no frills.
+Here are four of the best.

 Hostal La Cupula, Calle Michel Perez 1-3 – High above the town, this hostel offers rooms with panoramic views of the lake.
-Out of the price range for many on a shoestring budget, but this place is probably the best spot in town.
+Out of the price range for many on a shoestring budget, this place is probably one of the best spots in town.

 Parentheses Cabins, Prolongación J.P.
 Mejía Nueva Esperanza – Only 10-minute’s walk to the centre, Parentheses offers very stylish rooms in a rural setting that seems to be to everyone’s liking.
 The house receives exceptionally good reviews.
 Give it a look!